nate-levine/nate-levine.com/README.md

 * Comment all code

 ### *Future Plans*
-* Create a newsletter, and add a page for that on the site
+* Create a newsletter, and add a page for that on the site.

 # 🔄 Changelog
 | Date | Changes |